 HomeRumorRUMOR: Skylanders Series’ Future Lies In Jeopardy Alex Irish November 29, 2016 Rumor The Skylanders franchise may be facing imminent cancellation in the coming year.
 According to video game researcher Liam Robertson and reported by several sources, the 2017 entry for the Skylanders series has been cancelled.
 Low sales for this year’s Skylanders: Imaginators and lower-than-expected ratings for the Netflix series Skylanders Academy are to blame.
 NPD for October 2016 cited Skylanders: Imaginators as only selling 66,000 units, a huge step down from previous installments.
 The Skylanders franchise has topped $3 billion in total lifetime revenue, but in a financial report earlier this year, Activision cited that its “casual gaming” focus, i.e. Skylanders, posted lower-than-expected sales in 2015, and warned of even lower sales for 2016.
 If this report is true, this wouldn’t be the first time an Activision franchise was put into retirement.
 The company has previously axed the Tony Hawk and Guitar Hero franchises, also on the back of declining sales.
 Share this post: No related posts.
-Ubisoft: Switch Will Explore New “Possibilities Of Fun”Nintendo Unveils Their Vision For Universal ResortsAbout The AuthorAlex IrishEditor-in-ChiefWhen he's not writing about or playing all the great Nintendo games, Alex Irish works by day at a local book emporium, and the rest of the time, he illustrates and writes online.
-His favorite video game franchise is Pokemon, but his favorite video game is Resident Evil 4.
-He also can tell you everything about animation history, from past to present.
+Ubisoft: Switch Will Explore New “Possibilities Of Fun”Nintendo Unveils Their Vision For Universal ResortsAbout The AuthorAlex IrishEditor-in-Chief (Former)A man with a plan.
+My favorite video game franchise is Pokemon, but his favorite video game is Resident Evil 4.
+I can also tell you trivial cartoon factoids.